jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/consulting.md

 slug: /squad/consulting
 ---

-The consulting tab
+On the ASM,
+there are sections
-is where you can talk directly to us and communicate all the questions, requests, suggestions and such matters concerning your group or a specific vulnerability that require much more direct interaction.
+where you can talk directly to us and communicate all the questions, requests, suggestions and matters concerning your group or a specific vulnerability or event that require much more direct interaction.

-In order to manage the many issues that can occur in a group, there are three locations where you can post comments about specific situations for us to help you.
+There are three locations
+where you can post comments
+about specific situations for us to help you.

-First,
+## Concerning groups

-you can do it in the main page of any group, when you open a group you can see that one of the tabs is called **Consulting**.
+On the main page of any group, click on the tab called **Consulting**.
+This section has a text field
+where you can add comments about any issues or questions that you may have about the group in general.

 ![Group Consulting](https://res.cloudinary.com/fluid-attacks/image/upload/v1622211881/docs/web/groups/consulting/consulting_ongroup_nzutto.webp)

-In this section you can talk to us to assist you with any issues or questions that you may have about the group in general.
+## Concerning vulnerabilities

-You can also find a comments section inside all of the different vulnerabilities that are reported in your group.
+You can find a **Consulting** tab inside all of the different vulnerabilities reported in your group.
-When you click on a vulnerability, you can find the tab to the right of your screen.
+When you click on a vulnerability, you can find the tab on the right-hand side of your screen.

 ![Vulnerability Consulting](https://res.cloudinary.com/fluid-attacks/image/upload/v1622211881/docs/web/groups/consulting/consulting_onvuln_gav9nf.webp)

-This section will be used
-to communicate with us
-when there are any issues concerning any of the vulnerabilities that are reported in that category or in case you have questions about that type of vulnerability in general.
+This section should be used to communicate with us when there are any issues concerning any of the vulnerabilities reported in that category or if you have questions about that type of vulnerability in general.
 Furthermore,
-in this section you will find comments referencing your requests for **Reattacks** when you consider one or more vulnerabilities solved and our results corresponding to such Reattacks.
+in this section
+you will find comments referencing your requests for [reattacks](/squad) and the results of those reattacks.

+## Concerning events

 Finally,
-you will also find a comments section inside every event listed in the **Events** tab inside every group.
+you can find a **Comments** tab after clicking on any event listed in the **Events** tab of each group.
-When you click on an event
+When you click on the former,
-this comments tab will be available.
+a text field will be available where you can add your comments.

 ![Event Consulting](https://res.cloudinary.com/fluid-attacks/image/upload/v1622211881/docs/web/groups/consulting/consulting_onevent_k7qkeq.webp)

-This tab will be useful
+This tab is useful
 for when you want to ask us
-the specifics of the event
+specific details of the event
-and also when you consider
+and when you consider
-the event has been solved
-and wish to notify us
+that the event has been solved and wish to notify us about this.
-about this.